 The square in front of the Rathaus often hosts festivals and events as well, such as the city’s main Christmas market.
 This means if you visit at the right time, you will be able to see the stunning building while enjoying the events and activities that are taking place in front of it.

 In many ways, Neustadt slightly lags behind Altstadt when it comes to popularity.
-However, there is one area it takes the lead in and that is shopping.
+However, there is one area it takes the lead in and that is upmarket shopping.

 The Neuer Wall passage is an upmarket shopping street, that is essentially Hamburg’s answer to the fabled Rodeo Drive in Beverly Hills.
 Then there is the Jungfernstieg, the city’s most prominent boulevard.

 If you are intent on doing shopping during your time in the city, while still taking in plenty of its most famous sites, this should be a strong candidate for where you choose to stay.

-3. St. Pauli – Where to Stay in Hamburg for Nightlife
+3. St. Pauli, where to stay in Hamburg for nightlife

 We’re now going to head west to St. Pauli, located on the right bank of the Elbe River.
 One of the most popular destinations in Hamburg, St. Pauli is the undisputed king of nightlife in the city.